 Lent is here, which means that it's time for Fish Fry-days in restaurants, churches and fire halls across the city.

+It's almost Fish Friday season!
+So get your fish crawl on.
 If you're not sure why fish on Friday is a thing, let me back up a bit.
-Lent is a religious observance by many Christian denominations that covers a period of approximately six weeks before Easter Sunday.
+Lent (February 14-March 30), is a religious observance by many Christian denominations that covers a period of approximately six weeks before Easter Sunday.
 During all of the Fridays of Lent, Catholics over the age of 14 abstain from meat and from foods made with meat.
-So this Catholic girl (who may be a little over the age of 14!) is always happy to revisit my top three fav fish fry places in the 'Burgh.
-A heaping dollop of tartar and a shake of hot sauce and I'm on a date with one of my favorite sandwiches!
+So this Catholic girl (who may be a little over the age of 14!) is always happy to "go fishing" at some of my favorite places in the 'Burgh.
+A heaping dollop of tartar and a shake of hot sauce and I'm a happy girl.
+TGIF!

-Nied's fish sandwiches are legendary in Lawrenceville.
-They are ginormous and lip-smacking good.
-What makes them so yummy?
-The cod is light and fluffy and the breading is crispy.
-The price is reasonable and the size is generous.
-The hunk of fish is so big (how big is it?) that it actually hangs off either side of the bun.
-Seriously you can split one between two or three people and still have what my mom used to call "a nice sandwich."
-If you go during Lent (February through mid-April), I suggest calling in your order since the bar is usually packed on Friday nights.
-Or you can hang out at the cozy bar and chat with the 89-year-old bartender while you wait and smell your sandwiches being freshly made.
+Legendary fish sandwiches.
+Ginormous and lip-smacking good.
+Yummy cod that's flaky and light.
+Reasonable price.
+The sandwich is so big (how big is it?) that it actually hangs off either side of the bun.
+Seriously you can split one between two or three people and still have what my mother used to call "a nice sandwich."
+I suggest calling in your order since the bar is usually packed on Friday nights.
+Be sure to let it ring a while as it’s very busy on Fridays and they eventually answer.
+While you wait, hang out at the cozy bar and chat with the 90-year-old bartender who is as legendary in Lawrenceville as his fish sandwiches.
 There's also a restaurant on the other side with tables and booths.
 A fish sandwich and a frosty mug of Iron City beer.
 What could be better than that on a Friday night?

-Perhaps the Grandfather of all Fish Sandwiches is The Original Oyster House (OOH) in Market Square, where they've been serving up great fish sandwiches for 144 years.
+Perhaps the Grandfather of all Fish Sandwiches is The Original Oyster House (OOH) in Market Square, where they've been serving up great fish sandwiches for 145 years.
 OOH gets my vote for one of the best fish sandwiches around.
 The cod has a delicate flavor with just the right amount of spices.
-Try to avoid going during peak lunch hour times (Noon-1 p.m.) as you'll see around-the-block lines at that time.
+Try to avoid going during peak lunch hour times (Noon-1 pm) as you'll see around-the-block lines at that time.
 I recommend going around 11:30 or after 1:30.
 But whatever time you go, the staff is efficient and the line moves quickly.
-The perfect side to get with your fish sandwich is the onion rings – they are off the chart!
-Ask for the mustard sauce – it is tangy and perfect for dipping your rings.
+The onion rings are perfection.
+Ask for the mustard sauce for the rings.
 Not sure what's in this sauce but I would trade one of my 6 brothers to get that recipe!